-In a latex allergy, your immune system identifies latex as a harmful substance.
-With wheezing, runny nose or anaphylaxis, your immune system triggers certain cells to produce immunoglobulin E (IgE) antibodies to fight the latex component (the allergen).
-The next time you come in contact with latex, the IgE antibodies sense it and signal your immune system to release histamine and other chemicals into your bloodstream.
-The more exposure you have, the more your immune system is likely to respond to latex (sensitization).
+In a latex allergy, your immune system identifies latex as a harmful substance and triggers certain antibodies to fight the allergen.
+The next time you're exposed to latex, the antibodies signal your immune system to release histamine and other chemicals into your bloodstream, producing a range of signs and symptoms.
+The more exposure you have to latex, the more strongly your immune system is likely to respond (sensitization).

 Latex allergy can occur in these ways:

 - Inhalation.
-You can develop a latex allergy by inhaling latex particles.
-Latex products, especially gloves, shed latex particles, which can become airborne.
-Cornstarch is sometimes used on the inside of gloves to make them easier to put on and remove.
-The cornstarch absorbs latex proteins, but when the gloves are snapped during application or removal, the latex-laden particles fly into the air.
+Latex products, especially gloves, shed latex particles, which you can breathe in when they become airborne.
 The amount of airborne latex from gloves differs greatly depending on the brand of glove used.

-It's possible to have other reactions to latex, which aren't always allergies to the latex itself.
+It's possible to have other reactions to latex that aren't allergies to the latex itself.
 They include:

 - Allergic contact dermatitis.
-This is a reaction to the chemical additives used during the manufacturing process.
-Signs and symptoms — usually a skin rash similar to that of poison ivy, including blisters — develop 24 to 48 hours after contact.
+This reaction to the chemical additives used during manufacturing produces signs and symptoms — usually a skin rash similar to that of poison ivy, including blisters — 24 to 48 hours after contact.

 - Irritant contact dermatitis.
 Not an allergy, this form of dermatitis most likely is an irritation caused by wearing rubber gloves or exposure to the powder inside them.
 Signs and symptoms include dry, itchy, irritated areas, usually on the hands.